On Thursday, the Minister of Defense of the Netherlands Ruben Brekelmans visited Erbil and visited the Dutch troops in the Kurdistan Region.

 Safeen Dizayee, Head of the Kurdistan Regional Government Department of Foreign Relations, welcomed Minister Brekelmans and his delegation at Erbil International Airport, accompanied by Dutch Ambassador to Iraq Janet Alberda and Dutch Consul General in Erbil Adriaan IJsselstein.

-Furthermore, Minister Brekelmans visited the town of Hawija in the Kirkuk Governorate.
+During his visit, Minister Brekelmans visited the town of Hawija in the Kirkuk Governorate.
 A 2015 Dutch airstrike during the war against ISIS accidentally killed around 70 people in the town, which was considered a support base for ISIS.

 “On behalf of the Dutch government, I personally offered apologies in Hawija for the fact that during the airstrike in 2015, in the war against ISIS, civilians were unintentionally killed,” he posted on X.